Overview of Switzerland's Dairy Industry

 Milk Powder and Whey Production

-Beyond dairy products and cheese, Switzerland produces an estimated 60,000 tonnes of milk powder and 45,000 tonnes of whey annually, contributing significantly to its export market.
+The nation produces an estimated 60,000 tonnes of milk powder and 45,000 tonnes of whey annually.
+These products are essential to Switzerland's export market.

 Key Dairy Enterprises

-• Emmi AG: A leader in Swiss milk processing and production.
+• Emmi AG: A leader in milk processing and production.

-• Laiteries Réunies Genève: Renowned for exceptional dairy products.
+• Laiteries Réunies Genève: Renowned for outstanding dairy products.

-• Gruyère SA: Known globally for superior Gruyère cheese.
+• Gruyère SA: Known for high-quality Gruyère cheese.

 • Buchs Käse AG: Specializes in cheese processing and production.